Here it is! New baking soda air dry clay recipe for everyone who is searching for no cook homemade clay.

 Now comes the moment of truth!
 To determine if your baking soda air dry clay has reached its ideal consistency, it's time to put it to the test.

-If so, congratulations!
-You've unlocked the magic of the perfect clay consistency.
+If that so, congratulations!
+You've unlocked the perfect clay consistency.

 However, if the ball feels too soft and collapses or if it's too hard and refuses to budge, fear not!
-You possess the power to adjust and refine.
+You have a freedom to adjust and refine.

-Simply add more corn flour or corn starch if it's too soft, or sprinkle in a bit of water if it's too hard.
+Simply add more corn flour/ corn starch or rice flour if it's too soft, or sprinkle in a bit of water if it's too hard.
 With a few tweaks here and there, you'll soon discover the ideal balance that brings your clay to life.

 Now that you've mastered the art of baking soda air dry clay creation, the time has come to unleash your imagination and transform this remarkable substance into awe-inspiring works of art.